voteview/member_photos/README.md

 * `config/dump_db.py`: Dumps current Mongo database to flatfile.
 Requires our local MongoDB instance.
 * `config/dump_csv.py`: Dumps the current images to a `members.csv` file.
 Can take `--type flat` to dump from flat file.
 * `verify.py`: Runs basic sanity tests to ensure data is running correctly.
 Used in our travis-CI build.
+* `upload_raw.sh`: Uploads the current folder's raw images to our S3 store.
+* `download_raw.sh`: Downloads our S3 store's set of raw images to your local copy of this repository.

 ## Contributing